-Attention: As the COVID-19 pandemic continues to impact communities around the country and throughout Wisconsin, the Green Bay Packers announced that Lambeau Field will not host fans at the first two home games of the 2020 NFL season.
-The Packers' third home game is on Nov.
-1 against the Minnesota Vikings.
-Whether fans can attend this game and others later in the season will depend on the status of the virus.
+Attention: As the COVID-19 pandemic continues to impact communities around the country and throughout Wisconsin, the Green Bay Packers announced that Lambeau Field will not host fans at the first three home games of the 2020 NFL season.
 The Packers will continue to evaluate a variety of factors in consultation with local medical and public health officials.
 All details on this page are subject to change if and when Lambeau Field will host fans in 2020.

 Parking information for the 2020 season is currently under development and will be announced once it has been determined fans will be allowed to attend games.